merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 [![programs]({{images}}/anvi-help-functions.png)]( {{images}}/anvi-help-functions.png){:.center-img .width-70}

 As you can see, there are multiple anvi'o programs related to the keyword "functions".
 Let's assume you are interested using `anvi-run-ncbi-cogs` since it does *provide* functions and you like NCBI.
 From the output, you can see that `anvi-run-ncbi-cogs` *requires* `contigs-db` and `cogs-data`.
-Let's assume you are not familiar with neither.
-Lvuckily, you can ask `anvi-help` who provides any requiremement.
+Let's assume you are not familiar with either.
+Luckily, you can ask `anvi-help` who provides these requiremements.
 Let's start with `cogs-data`:

 ```
 anvi-help --provides cogs-data